go-ozzo/ozzo-dbx/README.md

 	Name: "example",
 	Email: "test@example.com",
 }
-// INSERT INTO customer (name, email) VALUES ('example', 'test@example.com') err := db.Model(&customer).Insert()
+// INSERT INTO customer (name, email, status) VALUES ('example', 'test@example.com', 0) err := db.Model(&customer).Insert()
 ```

-This will insert a row using the values from *all* public fields in the struct.
-If a primary key field is empty,
+This will insert a row using the values from *all* public fields (except the primary key field if it is empty) in the struct.
-it is assumed to be auto-incremental and will be automatically filled with the last insertion ID after
+If a primary key field is empty, it is assumed to be auto-incremental and will be automatically filled with
-a successful insertion.
+the last insertion ID after a successful insertion.

 You can explicitly specify the fields that should be inserted by passing the list of the field names to the `Insert()` method.
 You can also exclude certain fields from being inserted by calling `Exclude()` before calling `Insert()`.
 For example,